dariopellegrini/DeclarativeRecycler/Readme.md

 ## Usage

-With this library you can pupulate your recycler view in a very declarative way, adding or removing rows and configuring action.
+With this library you can populate your recycler view in a very declarative way, adding or removing rows and configuring action.

-First of all define a RecyclerManager
+First of all instantiate a RecyclerManager

 ``` kotlin
 recyclerManager = RecyclerManager(recyclerView, layoutManager)